matteovenezia/formula1-technical-analysis-portfolio/README.md

 ## Custom telemetry analysis tools

-To support my technical analyses, I developed custom telemetry analysis software based on Python.
-The graphical interface was developed in collaboration with a colleague in Computer Science using HTML, CSS and JavaScript.
+To support my technical analyses, I developed the Python telemetry processing and analysis logic, while the graphical interface was developed in collaboration with a colleague in Computer Science using HTML, CSS and JavaScript.

 The software consists of two complementary modules.